 Location/Focus: The VA psychiatric unit 5C is a relatively spacious location in the Portland VA Hospital and overlooks the Willamette River.
-It provides services for US military veterans with mental health concerns.The average census is about 20 patients with an average length of stay of 8 days, slightly longer than that of the OHSU inpatient unit.
+It provides services for US military veterans with mental health concerns.The average census is about 20 patients with an average length of stay of 8 days.
 Patients have a variety of psychiatric diagnoses requiring complex neuropsychiatric, medical, substance abuse, and psychosocial assessments and interventions.
 Veterans needing inpatient care are most often admitted from the ED, although are admitted from other inpatient wards (after psychiatric C/L service consultation), as direct admits from VA outpatient psychiatry providers, or as transfers from regional VA or non-VA facilities as well.
 The patient census is divided among three treatment teams, each of which consists of a psychiatric resident (PGY1 or PGY2), an attending psychiatrist, social worker, nursing staff, and up to 3 medical students (mostly 3rd years, although frequently a subintern).
 Occupational therapists, recreation therapists and psychologists are also integrally involved in care on 5C.
 Residents actively participate in admission evaluations, development of treatment plans, individual therapeutic interactions, care coordination with consultants, documentation, and medical student education.

 Supervision: On-site supervision with unit attending, as well as group supervision off the unit every other week in PGY1.